 Banking in the Digital Age – Things to Know About Digital Banks and Credit Cards

-The digital banking industry is accelerating around the world, primarily because of recent regulatory reforms that make it easier for new start-ups to provide customers with financial services.
+The digital banking industry is accelerating around the world, largely due to regulatory reforms that make it easier for new start-ups to enter the market.
+These reforms open opportunities for fintechs to provide innovative financial services.
+As a result, customers now enjoy more choices and greater convenience.

 Banking in the Digital Age - Things to Know About Digital Banks and Credit Cards